aguerrero232/cyber-sec-mock-company-assesment/sample_framework_and_checklist/README.md

 ### **Safeguard your information**

-* Least Privilege
- Users should only be allowed to use privileged software based on their role in the business.
-By limiting the amount of privilege that a user has access to, if, theoretically, the user’s account was compromised, it would limit the number of systems that are impacted and could be used for malicious purposes.
-Within the least privilege control, we could also employ enhancement 3 which includes authorizing network access commands for certain operational needs while also documenting the reasoning behind such needs.

 * Concurrent Session Control:
   A small business should take care of how many concurrent sessions its employees have access to based on the role of the employee.
 By closely monitoring the attempts that an employee has made in having various sessions open, a small business can use this as a detection measure to see if high levels of attempts are caused by a compromised user, this also limits the attackers window of operation as it would be easy to trigger such a detection measure.